Read This First

 Prompt 2: To what degree does belief in supernatural entities, original sin, and the like, contribute to such cognitive distortions?

-The central claim is this: Beliefs in supernatural entities and doctrines like original sin have been integral to many cultures and religions throughout history.
+In plain terms: Beliefs in supernatural entities and doctrines like original sin have been integral to many cultures and religions throughout history.

-The important discipline is to keep Introduction distinct from Belief in Supernatural Entities.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Belief in Supernatural Entities distinct from Doctrine of Original Sin.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-This middle step keeps the sequence honest.
-It takes the pressure already on the table and turns it toward the next distinction rather than letting the page break into separate mini-essays.
+This middle step keeps the thread moving.
+It carries the pressure already on the table toward the next distinction instead of letting the page break into separate mini-essays.

 Attributing human characteristics to supernatural entities can blur the lines between natural and supernatural explanations, potentially leading to a heightened sense of agency in events.

-The tendency to ascribe purpose or design to natural occurrences can make individuals more prone to see intentional patterns where none exist, a cognitive bias known as illusory pattern perception .
+The tendency to ascribe purpose or design to natural occurrences can make individuals more prone to see intentional patterns where none exist, a cognitive bias known as illusory pattern perception.

 Believing in the separation of mind and body can reinforce notions that unseen forces or beings influence human behavior and worldly events.